Arron-Stothart/resonnet/README.md

 A lightweight vector search tool for your chat history on claude.ai!
 Built for Humans and Agents alike.
 - Creates a searchable memory of all past interactions
-- Allows `claude-3-7-sonnet` to retrieve all messages relevant to the current conversation, transforming Claude into a true **infinite-turn companion**.
+- Transforms `claude-3-7-sonnet` into a true infinite-turn companion via function calling

-> ReSonnet additionally offers a human-friendly search interface. \
+> ReSonnet also offers a human-friendly search interface. \
-> Claude.ai current limits search to keyword matching on conversation title.
+> Claude.ai currently limits search to keyword matching on conversation title.

-## Why is Chat History Search Challenging?
+## Why is Searching Chat History Challenging?

 - Many chats with Claude are throw-away conversations that create noise in retrieval
+- Claude generates a LOT of text with extensive explanations and pleasantries
 - Conversations often contain debugging/iterative attempts that aren't meaningful long-term
-- Claude generates a LOT of text with extensive explanations, boilerplate text and pleasantries
-- To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)
 - Users often write unclear or context-dependent prompts leading to undesired assistant messages
 - Assistant messages tend to be 50x longer than user messages
-- Follow-up questions rely heavily on conversation context that may not be captured well in embeddings
+- Follow-up questions rely heavily on conversation context that are difficult to capture well in embeddings
+- To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)

 #### Agent-driven queries